At William Tyndale we have one Nursery class and two Reception classes.

 • Creating and Thinking Critically

 William Tyndale's Foundation Stage has a stimulating and well equipped outside area.
-The children develop their physical strength and agility through using the climbing equipment, bikes and scooters.
+The children develop their physical strength and agility through using the climbing equipment, bikes and scooters as well as a session on the sports pitch every week.
 We have large scale sand and water play as well as opportunities for outdoor role play and construction.
-The children enjoy sessions with the gardening teacher and sports coach.
-We also have a session on the sports pitch every week

-The children visit the music room every week for a lesson with a specialist music teacher and attend singing assembly.
+The children visit the music room every week for a lesson with a specialist music teacher and attend a weekly singing assembly.
 At William Tyndale there are opportunities throughout the year for the children to perform and share their achievements.
 Currently, in the Autumn term, the Foundation Stage perform a Christmas Show to parents and in the Summer term there is a presentation of art work related to the topic.
-The Reception classes also present a class assembly.

 Communication between home and school is a big priority at William Tyndale.
 Before starting in Nursery and Reception, every child has a home visit.
 This provides an opportunity for parents to share information about their child as well as ask questions about the school.
-We have a parent conference every term, when we talk more specifically about each child’s progress.
+We have a parent conference twice a year, when we talk more specifically about each child’s progress.
 Staff are also available throughout the year if parents have queries or concerns.

 Once the children are settled in, there is a curriculum meeting for parents.
 In Reception the focus is on how to support children at home using the daily PACT (Parents and Children Together) reading programme.
-We share video clips of staff reading with the children at school and show a range of resources and activities.
-Communication continues throughout the year between the staff and parents to track children’s reading progress.
-We also run phonic sessions in class to which parents are invited to join in.
+Communication continues throughout the year between the staff and parents to track children’s progress.
+We also provide many parent workshops with themes such as early reading, phonics and maths, that further help parents to support their child at home.

 The children are continually assessed through a range of observations and specific activities.
-These assessments enable staff to realise children’s individual needs and carefully plan the next steps.
-In the Foundation Stage at William Tyndale we use Tapestry, an online learning journal, to collect photos, videos and observations.
-We use it to track children’s progress and make assessments.
+These assessments enable staff to realise children’s individual needs and carefully plan their next steps.
+In Nursery at William Tyndale we use Tapestry, an online learning journal, to collect photos, videos and observations..
 These learning journals are shared with parents throughout the year.
+In Reception a national Reception Baseline Assessment is undertaken in the first half term and this information is shared with parents.
+At the end of the year we assess against national Early Learning Goals and important information regarding development and progress is shared with parents.

 Our aim in the Foundation Stage is for children to feel safe, supported and happy at school.
 We want to nurture their love of learning and the confidence to embrace a range of exciting opportunities.
 Through interesting activities and experiences we create a rich and stimulating environment.